 Transferrable skills are learnt skills, and sometimes personality traits, which will serve you well in almost any job.
 Sometimes referred to as soft skills, transferable skills are gained from jobs be it paid or voluntary, sports clubs, hobbies and school.

 They are great skills to add to your CV as they can demonstrate how you would be suitable for a role, even if you have had no direct experience in the role before.
 Transferable skills help to demonstrate what kind of a person you are and how you might fit into the team.
-Read our blog for more information about transferable skills.

 Often transferable skills and personality go hand-in-hand, as some of the skills are more innate than learned (but not always).